Get Dead: History

-Get Dead released their debut album Bad News in 2013 on Fat Wreck Chords.
+Get Dead released Bad News in 2013, their debut album for Fat Wreck Chords.

 Their second full length album for Fat Wreck Chords, Honesty Lives Elsewhere, was released in 2016 and featured guest appearances by members of label-mate bands Lagwagon, toyGuitar and Old Man Markley.

 In early 2019 the band revealed that they were recording their first album since 2016.

 Anarchist art collective Indecline used a Get Dead cover of "I Wanna Be Your Dog" by The Stooges for their project entitled "Hate Breed" which was described by Rolling Stone as "20 white men donned T-shirts, MAGA hats and custom collars and were paraded down the Hollywood Walk of Fame by people of color and members of the queer community."

 In 2020 the band released Dancing With The Curse.